scottconrad/scottconrad.github.io/readme.md

 * Recurring events aren't currently supported, not mentioned.
 I used the API to sort the events for me, otherwise they were coming back in a really weird order.
 I figured order was more important

 * If you have a ton of events, you'll eventually hit paging and not load all of them.
 I could have listened for the page result i believe in the responses then fired an append event.. but given the time I didn't think this was necessary and only think it's worth mentioning that I did in fact think of that.

+* I should have created a UI element and a http Interceptor that showed and hid when we were pulling something from the API.
+I did this on the rental application so I know how to do it but I just didn't get to it on this.

 ##Fun